rxn7/protein/README.md

 # protein
-Protein is a 3D framework/engine based on modern OpenGL written in C.
+Protein is a 3D framework based on modern OpenGL written in C.

 ![pyramids image](res/Pyramids.png)]